magicmonty/delphi-code-coverage/README.markdown

 This tool was mainly developed by Christer Fahlgreen.
 He [blogged about this tool in 2010](http://christerblog.wordpress.com/2010/06/25/a-code-coverage-tool-for-delphi-2010/).

+I fixed some memory leaks and added some extras:

+ - Support for Environment Variables in Parameters and the List of source paths (see `-spf`)
+ - the possibility to exclude specific units in the units file (see `-uf`) by prepending a "!" before the unit name
+ - a "Verbose" switch (`-v`) for the output
+ - the tool outputs now (without the verbose switch) just the errors and a summary of the coverage on the console

 ## Introduction
 Delphi Code Coverage is a simple Code Coverage tool for Delphi that creates code coverage reports based on detailed MAP files.